-The other night I committed myself to doing some deeper work on an issue that had been present in my consciousness for quite some time.
+The other night I committed myself to do some deeper work on an issue that had been present in my consciousness for quite some time.
 I had conveniently tried to uproot it and flick it off like a bug on my shirt.
 But, it was to no avail, and rightfully so.
 It was bugging me — it was not a bug.

-So, there I was, sitting on the couch, computer on my lap, thoughts swirling in my head, trying to decide on a starting point.
+So, there I was, sitting on the couch, the computer on my lap, thoughts swirling in my head, trying to decide on a starting point.
 I could sense the topic was really pressing on me.
 I began to feel uncomfortable inside, uneasy with the flow of info starting to make its way to the parts of my brain that would signal me to type.
 Suddenly, I found myself standing in front of the refrigerator, both freezer and fridge door wide open.
-I had no memory of opening the child-safety gate that led into the foyer, the trip down the stairs, through the living room, into the dining room or even into the kitchen.
-Yet there I was, scanning every shelf, every box, bottle and bin, seeking my target like an F-16 fighter pilot looking for “tone.”
+I had no memory of opening the child-safety gate that led into the foyer, the trip down the stairs, through the living room, into the dining room, or even into the kitchen.
+Yet there I was, scanning every shelf, every box, bottle, and bin, seeking my target like an F-16 fighter pilot looking for “tone.”
 Hmm.
 Would it be a tureen of assorted cereals or a frozen pizza?
 The cereal would be faster and provide instant gratification.
-The pizza, slightly more prep time, but the endorphins from the bread, cheese and sauce …
+The pizza, slightly more prep time, but the endorphins from the bread, cheese, and sauce …

 And then, before I could make a decision, my right hand somehow found the fridge light switch and, with a quick push extinguished the light.